eithorne/bookity/_input/pages/test.md

+---
+tags:
+  - cool
+  - tags
+title: epic webpage
+---

-this is a test page :)
+this is a test page!!

+my page tags: {{tags}}